zcash/halo2/book/src/design/keys.md

 deployed, we have not seen *any* such use cases appear.

-Therefore, for Orchard we only define hardened derivation, and do so with a much simpler design that ZIP 32.
+Therefore, for Orchard we only define hardened derivation, and do so with a much simpler design than ZIP 32.
 All derivations produce an opaque binary spending key, from which the keys and addresses are then derived.
+As a side benefit, this makes key formats shorter.
+(The formats that will actually be used in practice for Orchard will correspond to the simpler Sapling formats in the protocol specification, rather than the longer and more complicated "extended" ones defined by ZIP 32.)

 [BIP 32]: https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki
 [BIP 44]: https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki